 Quine expresses a position on understanding expressions that is pure Wittgenstein.
-Christopher Hookway expresses Quine’s position, and Wittgenstein’s, by writing that
+Christopher Hookway expresses Quine’s and Wittgenstein’s position by writing that

 "I understand an expression when I know the rule which governs its use and use it in accordance with that rule".

-Not only is this the case with understanding: the rule must make us 'use the word' in accordance with it.
-Instead, therefore, of meanings being of prime importance when it comes to understanding expressions, rules instead take that role.
+Not only is this the case with understanding: the rule must make us "use the word" in accordance with it.
+Instead of meanings being of prime importance when it comes to understanding expressions, rules instead take that role.

-Of course rules are very different things when compared with meanings.
+Of course rules are very different things when compared to meanings.

-Whereas rules tell us how to use an expression, or how they govern a word’s use, meanings don't tell us to do anything.
-In another sense, abstract meanings, taken in and of themselves, don't actually tell us anything.
+Whereas rules tell us how to use an expression (or how they govern a word’s use), meanings don't tell us to do anything.
+In another sense, abstract meanings (taken in and of themselves) don't actually tell us anything.
 Instead, in terms of understanding an expression, what we must do is gain access to its meaning and then determine the actual nature of that meaning.
-A meaning, therefore, is not normative in the way a rule is.
+A meaning, therefore, isn't normative in the way a rule is.
 If meanings don't determine the rules, we must use rules when using an expression.
-Then, in a sense, a meaning needs to be interpreted and understood; which is in opposition to the fact that rules aren't really interpreted at all (i.e., they are not abstract objects – they are linguistic).
+Then, in a sense, a meaning needs to be interpreted and understood; which is in opposition to the fact that rules aren't really interpreted at all (i.e., they're not abstract objects – they're linguistic).

 Rules must also be understood in a different way.

-If rules are always expressed linguistically and clearly, then there is a sense in which we can't go wrong in understanding and using them.
+If rules are always expressed linguistically and clearly, then there's a sense in which we can't go wrong in understanding and using them.
 Meanings, on the other hand, are either abstract objects or abstract mental entities.
-And if that's what they are, i.e., abstract, then they are something non-linguistic (when we first gain access to them), then there will be ways that make it the case that we could go wrong.
+And if that's what they are, if they're something non-linguistic (when we first gain access to them), then there will be ways that make it the case that we could go wrong.
 The difference between a meaning and a rule would therefore be a little like an electrical device that comes with its instructions and one that does not.
 A meaning would be analogous in some way to the electrical device without instructions and the rule would correspond to the one that came with its own instructions.

 In terms of the misuses of the word 'cat' when it comes to understanding that word.

-Clearly we can't take the rule to state that 'cat' is an expression that must always be used to express the fact that 'cars are likely to crash on this road'.
-In that case, we can say: 'I don't like this road.
-It is a cat road.'
-Clearly this is an extreme misunderstanding of the word 'cat' if we have already accepted the initial rules that explained to us how that word must be used and understood.
+Clearly we can't take the rule to state that 'cat' is an expression that must always be used to express the fact that "cars are likely to crash on this road".
+In that case, we can say: "I don't like this road.
+It is a cat road."
+Clearly this is an extreme misunderstanding of the word 'cat' if we've already accepted the initial rules that explained to us how that word must be used and understood.
 However, we could misunderstand 'cat' and take it to be an expression that must always be taken as referring only to brown cats.
 And this would be the case according to the initial rule.
 It's clearly a misreading of that rule.
 In order for that word to be taken as always referring to brown cats, a new rule must be introduced that makes it the case that 'cat' only refers to brown cats.
 This, of course, would be a strange and unhelpful rule for the understanding and use of the word 'cat'.
-Yet it is in the nature of Wittgenstein's linguistic rules that a rule could be formulated by a particular convention or community that would indeed make it the case that within this convention or community the word 'cat' must always be understood as referring exclusively to brown cats.
-There is no logical reason that 'cat' couldn't be used in these counter-intuitive ways – that is, by people who were brought up on the original (our) understanding and rule for the word 'cat'!
+Yet it's in the nature of Wittgenstein's linguistic rules that a rule could be formulated by a particular convention or community that would indeed make it the case that within this convention or community the word 'cat' must always be understood as referring exclusively to brown cats.
+There's no logical reason that 'cat' couldn't be used in these counter-intuitive ways – that is, by people who were brought up on the original (our) understanding and rule for the word 'cat'!

 This must also mean that it can't be the case that there are absolute, necessary or un-ignorable meanings that will make it the case that 'cat' must always be taken as an expression that can only refer to cats as a whole, not only to brown cats.
 This certainly is engendered by Wittgenstein’s philosophical position on abstract meanings and what he takes to be their nature.